AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 1. Switch to the **Edit** tab.
 Set the password for the aemserver.
 ![password](assets/aemserveredit.png)
 1. Click on the **Access rights** tab and click on the **Edit the access parameters** link under the security settings.
-1. Under Encryption, select public network as the authorized connection zone.
+1. Under Encryption, select Public network as the authorized connection zone.
 Click **OK**.
 ![connection zone](assets/auth.png)
-1. Click on **Save**.
+1. Click **Save**.
 1. Log out.
 1. Go to the Adobe Campaign Classic v7 install location, for example `C:\Program Files\Adobe\Adobe Campaign Classic v7\conf` and open the `serverConf.xml` as an administrator.
     * Search for **security zone**
     * Set the following parameters `allowHTTP="true"` `sessionTokenOnly="true"` `allowUserPassword="true"`
     * Save the file
-1. Ensure that the security zone does not get overridden by the respective setting in `config-<server name>.xml` file (C:\Program Files\Adobe\Adobe Campaign Classic v7\conf\config_acc-test.xml).
+1. Ensure that the security zone does not get overwritten by the respective setting in `config-<server name>.xml` file (C:\Program Files\Adobe\Adobe Campaign Classic v7\conf\config_acc-test.xml).
     * If the configuration file contains a separate security zone setting then change the `allowUserPassword` attribute to true.
 1. If you want to change the Adobe Campaign Classic server port, replace 8080 with the desired port(for example: 80).

 >[!NOTE]
 >
->By default, no security zone is configured for the operator.
+>By default, there is no security zone configured for the operator.
 To connect to Adobe Campaign with AEM as a Cloud Service, you must select one (see the steps above).
 We strongly recommend creating a security zone dedicated to AEM to avoid any security issues.

 ### Configuring AEM as a Cloud service {#aem-configuration}

 1. Log into cloud manager and launch the AEM as a Cloud Service author instance.
 1. Go to **Tools→Cloud Service→Legacy Cloud Service**.
 ![legacy cloud service](assets/legacy.png)
-1. Scroll down to Adobe Campaign and click on the **Configure Now** link.
+1. Scroll down to Adobe Campaign and click the **Configure Now** link.
     * Enter a title
     * Enter a name
     * Click **Create**